 - Grab some post-hike caffeine and treats at the Starbucks Reserve Roastery.
 The space is gorgeous and you can watch them roast coffee!

-- Walk around the streets of Capitol Hill.
+- If you have enough time after your hike, walk around the streets of Capitol Hill.
 Some of our favorite shops are The Elliott Bay Book Company, Standard Goods, Glasswing, and Retrofit Home.

 - Get dinner at our favorite spot in town, Tacos Chukis.
 It’s a little bit of a hole in the wall and a little hard to find, but it’s so dang good (and cheap!).

-- Ice cream at Molly Moon’s or Frankie & Jo’s (vegan, but SO good!) or ice cream sandwiches at Hello Robin.
+- Enjoy ice cream at Frankie & Jo’s (vegan, but SO good!
+It’s our favorite ice cream shop!), Molly Moon’s (a Seattle classic!), or get ice cream sandwiches at Hello Robin.

 - If you’re not exhausted, grab drinks at Unicorn, Sol Liquor, Pie Bar, or Needle and Thread (A speakeasy that is a little pricey, but is a cool experience.
 Make reservations!)